pablodecm/phd_thesis/src/101_chapter_1.md

 expansion order is referred as leading order (LO), yet considering additional expansion can greatly increase the prediction accuracy so one (NLO) or two (NNLO) orders are often considered, higher orders often being too computationally challenging.
-A truncation at and additional order $n$, relative to the lowest interaction order, will provided corrections proportional to $\alpha=g^2/(4\pi)$, where the $g$ is the coupling constant characteristic of the interaction.
+A truncation at an additional order $n$, relative to the lowest interaction order, will provide corrections proportional to $\alpha=g^2/(4\pi)$, where $g$ is the coupling constant characteristic of the interaction.

 ### Quantum Chromodynamics {#sec:qcd_detail}

-In a hadron colliders such as the LHC, strong interactions between quark and gluons are dominant, which can be modelled using quantum chromodynamics (QCD).
+In a hadron collider such as the LHC, strong interactions between quark and gluons are dominant, and they can be modelled using quantum chromodynamics (QCD).
 The theory of QCD can be linked to a $SU(3)$ symmetry group and is described by the following gauge invariant